gerrygeko/covid-data-analysis/README.md

 [![GitHub commit](https://img.shields.io/github/last-commit/gerrygeko/covid-data-analysis)](https://github.com/gerrygeko/covid-data-analysis)[![License: GPL v2](https://img.shields.io/badge/License-GPL%20v2-blue.svg)](https://www.gnu.org/licenses/old-licenses/gpl-2.0.en.html)[![Python 3.7](https://img.shields.io/badge/python-3.7-blue.svg)](https://www.python.org/)

-This web application gather and show data for the COVID-19 for the Italian area.
+This web application gathers and shows World data for the COVID-19, with particular attention to the details of the Italian regions.
 It gives the possibility to arrange and visualize the data in different ways using different graphs.
 The web application is reachable at the following link [SARS-CoV-2-Gellex](https://www.data-covid.com/)

 ## Data update
-- Data is published every day from the Department at 18:00
+- Italian Data (data of the day) is published every day from the Department of Civil Protection at about 17:30.
-- Data is collected from [Department of Protezione Civile repository](https://github.com/pcm-dpc/COVID-19)
+- Worldwide Data (data of the previous day) is released by Data Packaged Core Datasets at about 08:00
 - Update to this application is expected slightly after, but to keep consistency in case of later updates, every 30 minutes a new attempt for check the presence of new data will be made